-Hearing Consultation in Princeton, NJ
+Hearing Consultation in Princeton and Monroe, NJ

 Located in the Central New Jersey area, and serving the communities of Princeton, Plainsboro and other nearby cities, Princeton Otolaryngology Associates specializes in audiology.
 If you live in New Jersey and have a hearing, balance, or related ear problem, don’t hesitate to pay us a visit and our audiologists, Karen K. Herring, M.S., FAAA and Dr. Rajool Dave, Au.
 D, FAAA, will carefully examine your hearing problem, find its cause and determine the best treatment for it.